-While I certainly enjoy the cake portion of a slice of cake or a cupcake, I'm really in it for the buttercream.
+While I certainly enjoy the cake portion of a slice of cake or a cupcake, I’m really in it for the buttercream frosting.
 That thick, sugary frosting brings the sweetest finishing touch to these desserts.
 There are a few different styles of buttercream, but no matter which one you make, be sure to avoid these mistakes.

 1. Starting with cold butter.

-Not only does cold, hard butter prove much tougher to work with, but it also could be the reason your buttercream doesn't come together — no matter how long you keep mixing.
+Not only does cold, hard butter prove much tougher to work with, but it also could be the reason your buttercream frosting doesn’t come together — no matter how long you keep mixing.
 Cold ingredients can also leave buttercream with a curdled or chunky consistency.

 Follow this tip: Always start with room-temperature ingredients — especially when it comes to the butter.
 Take it out of the fridge 30 to 60 minutes before getting started to bring it to room temperature.
 The butter should be malleable without being melted or greasy.